w3c/wot-binding-templates/registry-requirements.md

       - Cris: This testing event can continue to collect more inputs on the binding and we showcase these results in a dashboard/report dynamically.
       - DISCUSS: Should we enforce two separate entities?
         - We can require one Thing and Consumer but collect the amount of implementations and show it in the registry table.
 More implementations would show more maturity of the binding.
+8. DISCUSS: What are the required sections/content?
+Is there an order that we require?
+  - Ege: Require an ordering of: Introduction, Binding Content (URL Format, Form Vocabulary Definition as Table, Default and possible mappings to operations as a Table/Template), Examples.
+The tables should be provided as a template that can be used across different tools (html, word etc.)
+9. DISCUSS: What are the required (machine-readable) documents provided on the side?
+  - Ege: JSON Schema, Ontology File (RDF and HTML) not mandatory?, test report or documentation of implementation experience